epics-extensions/c2dataviewer/README.md

 This behavior shall be improved to make the application more robust.
 A popup window shall be used instead of crashing the application.

-* ENH: move exception handling to controller
+* ENH: move exception handling to controller [Done]

-* Add trigger support
+* Add trigger support [Done]

-An external PV which behaviors like a trigger.
-It currently accepts an EPICS3 bo-like PV.
+Support an external PV which behaviors like a trigger.
+It currently takes an EPICS3 binary-like PV.
 The trigger function will be enable when a trigger PV name is given, and trigger mode is enabled.
-When the value of given trigger PV changed from 0 to 1, it triggers the Scope to capture the 2nd half of buffer, then stop data capturing.
+When the value of given trigger PV changed from 0 to 1, it triggers the Scope to capture data to until the 2nd half of buffer filled up.
+Once the buffer is captured, it stops data capturing, and displays data for scope.
+The event from trigger PV is ignored in the following cases:
-The Scope ignores the value change, and stays off data capturing in cases 1) trigger changes from 1 to 0; 2) trigger stays at value 1.
+1) trigger changes from 1 to 0;
+2) trigger stays at value 1.

 When Scope goes from data capturing mode to data off capturing mode, the UI shall uncheck the start checkbox.

+The external trigger support is for scope application currently, and does not work for image yet.

+Advanced function to be implemented later:
+1) Time period requirements to hold trigger after valid trigger event;
+2) Customized time for taking data after valid trigger event.

+* Support trigger pv from command line [Done]

+* Add trigger position in plotting

+* Utilize time stamp to determine trigger position

+* Strip plotting

 * Bug to fix updating rate drop caused by CPU spark during resizing for image